 Name change after divorce checklist

-After you have officially and legally changed your name, it’s important to take steps to update your name with government and financial institutions.
+Not only is it helpful to know how to legally change your name in Texas, you should also keep in mind that the process doesn’t end there.
+After you have completed the process for officially and legally changing name after divorce in Texas, it’s important to take steps to update your name with government and financial institutions.

 Have questions about changing your name after divorce in Tarrant County?

-If you need advice from a family law attorney, Fort Worth and surrounding communities, the Sisemore Law Firm team is here to help.
-We can answer your questions about divorce, child custody, property division and how to change your name after divorce.
+If you need advice from a family law attorney, Fort Worth and surrounding communities regarding how to legally change your last name in Texas, the Sisemore Law Firm team is here to help.
+We can answer your questions about divorce, child custody, child support in Texas, property division and how to change your name after divorce.

-To speak with a member of our team or schedule a confidential consultation with our founder Justin Sisemore, contact us.
+To speak with a member of our team or schedule a confidential consultation with our founder Justin Sisemore regarding how to change your name in Texas after divorce, contact us.
 You can reach our Fort Worth law firm at (817) 336-4444 or connect with us online.

 Photo Source: Canva.com